-Of course!
 An en suite room is just a room that’s attached to another room without an outside entry.
 You can have en suite walk-in closets, en suite bars, and en suite game rooms.
 When a realtor says ‘en suite’ they mean bathroom unless otherwise specified.

-But that doesn’t mean you can’t request other en suite rooms attached to your bedroom.
+That doesn’t mean you can’t request other en suite rooms attached to your bedroom.
 This is quite a popular thing to do in large houses where extra bedrooms would be wasted.
 Cut a doorway between bedrooms and turn one of them into something else.

 Caves, havens, bars, game rooms, and spas are all popular add-ons.
 All it takes is adding a doorway and transforming that other room into your perfect getaway.

-What Is En Suite In Hotel Rooms?
+What Is En Suite Bathroom In Hotel Rooms?

 Jack And Jill Bathroom

-Oftentimes, a Jack and Jill bathroom is called an en suite bathroom.
+Oftentimes, a Jack and Jill bathroom is as an en suite bathroom.
 This simply isn’t true.
 Because an en suite bathroom doesn’t have another entry, it’s private.
 While a Jack and Jill bathroom has two entries.